 A Geographic Information System (GIS) program was used to assess the fire services' response coverage.
 Digital copies of GIS layers were provided by the Town of Aurora and the Town of Newmarket for the existing road network.
 Relevant base road information, such as road length and speed, was extracted from the GIS data.
 The historic call locations were then added to the network and coded based on travel time to reach the call.
 An iterative process was used to adjust the posted speeds throughout the road network and calibrate the model to accurately reflect historic travel times of first responding units.
-The calibrated network resulted in posted road speeds reduced by 10 kilometres per hour across the entire network.
+The calibrated network resulted in posted road speeds reduced by 10 kilometres per hour on local roads.
+Arterial roads and highways remained at posted speeds within the model.
+This is referred to as 'Network Speed' within the model plots.